-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 In fact, the Micro C GPS weighs in a full 30g lighter than any of the other GPS enabled models we tested.
-This reduction in size and weight doesn't reduce the number of features or connectivity; it does, however, result in a smaller screen and a somewhat shorter battery life.
-When paired with Lezyne's companion app the Micro C GPS features turn by turn navigation, Live Tracking, and Strava Live segments, and it is ANT+, and Bluetooth Smart enabled to pair with all your sensors including electronic drivetrains.
+This reduction in size and weight doesn't reduce the number of features or connectivity; it does, however, result in a smaller screen and shorter battery life.
+When paired with Lezyne's companion app, the Micro C GPS features turn by turn navigation, Live Tracking, and Strava Live segments, and it is ANT+, and Bluetooth Smart enabled to pair with all your sensors including electronic drivetrains.
 If you're on a budget and you count every gram, then look no further.

 Ease of Use

-The Micro C GPS uses four tactile buttons, two on each side, to turn the unit on and off, control all the functions, and scroll between pages.
-The multi-function buttons of the Micro C GPS aren't nearly as intuitive as those on the Wahoo Fitness ELEMNT BOLT or the Garmin Edge 520, but with a little practice, you get used to them.
+We found the Micro C GPS to be relatively easy to use.
+Excellent integration with the Lezyne Ally V2 app makes it easy to customize your settings, pair with ANT+ and Bluetooth Smart sensors, and sync your data to your favorite fitness tracking apps.
+It uses four tactile buttons, two on each side, to turn the unit on and off, control all the functions, and scroll between pages.
+The multi-function buttons aren't nearly as intuitive as those on the Wahoo Fitness ELEMNT BOLT or the Garmin Edge 530, but with a little practice, you get used to them.

-Smartphone integration and data transfer are the Micro C GPS's strong suits.
+Smartphone integration and data transfer are the Micro C's strong suits.
 This is thanks to the well designed and intuitive Lezyne Ally V2 app.
 Just download the app for free then pair your smartphone with your device and you're on your way.
-Data transferred quickly from the Micro C GPS with auto uploads to Strava and Lezyne GPS Root website, and you are given the option to back it up on your phone.
+Data transfers quickly from the Micro C with auto uploads to Strava and Lezyne GPS Root website, and you are given the option to back it up on your phone.
 We also found the Bluetooth connection to work well as text, phone call, and email notifications came through during use.
 Data transfer can also be done through the provided micro USB cord to both the GPS Root website and Strava, but we found this process to be more complicated than necessary with the wireless data transfers working so well.

 Ease of Set-up

 Set-up of the attachment for the Micro C GPS is about as easy as it gets.
-The Micro C GPS and the Super GPS Enhanced both share the same standard X-Lock mount which mounts directly on your handlebar or stem, assuming you have a rounded stem and is held on with the included rubber bands which are included in 2 sizes.
+All of the Lezyne models share the same standard X-Lock mount which mounts directly on your handlebar or stem, assuming you have a rounded stem, and is held on with the included rubber bands which are included in 2 sizes.

 Once on the Menu page, you can scroll by pressing the buttons on the right side of the unit to go up or down through the options.
 Here you can set the time, choose a language, enter personal information like age, height, weight, gender, pair or unpair your phone, and connect to ANT+ and Bluetooth Smart Sensors.
 The type of sensor is selected under the Sensors page on the main menu; then the Micro C GPS will search for the sensors and pair with yours following a series of prompts.
 Once paired, the unit will automatically sync with it every time it is turned on.

 GPS and Mapping

-In addition to navigation functions mentioned above, the Micro C GPS integrates with your smartphone to display text, call, and email notifications on the screen.
-This is a relatively common feature that is also found on the Lezyne Super GPS Enhanced, Garmin Edge 820, Garmin Edge 520, and the Wahoo Fitness ELEMNT BOLT.
-The Micro C GPS also syncs ride data to the Ally V2 app, directly to Strava, and even the Lezyne GPS Root website.
-It is also worth noting that the Micro C GPS and the Super GPS Enhanced share the unique feature of a battery life indicator for your paired phone.
+In addition to the navigation functions mentioned above, the Micro C GPS integrates with your smartphone to display text, call, and email notifications on the screen.
+This is a relatively common feature that is also found on all of the GPS-enabled computers in this review.
+The Micro C GPS also syncs ride data to the Ally V2 app, directly to Strava and the Lezyne GPS Root website.
+It is also worth noting that all of the Lezyne models share the unique feature of a battery life indicator for your paired phone.

 Similar to most of the best GPS cycling computers on the market, Lezyne has a Live Track feature which is set up through the Ally V2 app.
 This feature allows you to select email contacts and send them a link to track the progress of your ride as it is happening.
 This feature provides an additional safety net in the event of an accident.
 Brands like Garmin and Wahoo Fitness offer similar features with their devices, as does Strava which now has a feature called Beacon available to premium members.

 Assuming you are a Strava Premium member you can view Strava segments in the Ally V2 app.
 Strava segments can be enabled or disabled based on your preferences.
-Just like the Wahoo Fitness ELEMNT BOLT, the Micro C GPS allows you to control which segments you see by only showing starred segments and allows you track your progress in real time so you can know instantly how you performed.
+Just like the Wahoo Fitness ELEMNT BOLT, the Micro C GPS allows you to control which segments you see by only showing starred segments and allows you track your progress in real-time so you can know instantly how you performed.
 Garmin offers a similar feature, but loads not only the starred segments but Strava selected segments as well, the Lezyne and Wahoo Fitness models give you more control over this feature.ANT+ and Bluetooth Smart

 The Micro C GPS pairs with both ANT+ and Bluetooth Smart sensors and is capable of using both sensor types at the same time, so compatibility with different sensor types is not an issue.

-Both the Garmin Edge 820 and the Garmin Edge 520 only pair with ANT+ sensors.
+The Micro C GPS is an incredibly versatile and powerful little unit.
+Other than maps, this incredibly small and lightweight device has virtually every feature you could ever want in a GPS-enabled cycling computer at half the weight and half the price of most of its more expensive competitors.
 It has excellent smartphone integration, compatibility with ANT+ and Bluetooth Smart sensors, Live Tracking and Strava Live segments, and the ability to switch between several outdoor activities.
 The Micro C GPS is great for training, racing, and casual riding no matter what type of bike you ride.

+The Micro C is IPX7 rated and is highly water-resistant.
+During our testing of the Micro C GPS we didn't experience much in the way of inclement weather, although we did ride through some small creeks and even gave the unit a good long submersion in a glass of water.
 The Micro USB port's rubber cover is slightly more difficult to close than others we tested, but assuming the rubber cover is correctly placed the Micro C GPS can resist whatever nature throws your way, or even get fully submerged in water, though that's not exactly recommended.

-The Micro C GPS takes home our Best Buy award for being an incredible GPS cycling computer that comes in a tiny and lightweight package at an unbeatable price.
+The Micro C is a good GPS cycling computer that comes in a tiny and lightweight package at an unbeatable price.
 It lost ground to its competitors due to its lack of maps and slightly less intuitive multi-function buttons.
-That being said, the Micro C GPS has been packed with nearly all of the features most people could ever want with excellent smartphone integration and the ability to pair with ANT+ and Bluetooth Smart sensors.
-Sure it lacks the touchscreen bling of models like the Garmin Edge 820, but its less than half the price and half the weight and still gets the job done.
-If you want most of the same features with a larger screen at roughly the same price, then check out the Super GPS Enhanced.
+That being said, the Micro C has been packed with nearly all of the features most people could ever want with excellent smartphone integration and the ability to pair with ANT+ and Bluetooth Smart sensors.
+This is a good lightweight and affordable option for any type of cycling, especially users who aren't as concerned with mapping and navigation.

 Other Versions and Accessories